microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/resourcespecificpermission.md

 Represents permissions used to authorize an application for direct access to data for a specific instance of resource, such as a chat or team.
 For example, the resource-specific permission ChannelMessage.Read.Group allows a Teams app to read the channel messages of a single team.

-Currently, resource-specific permissions are only supported for Teams apps accessing to specific chats and teams using the Microsoft Graph API.
+Resource-specific permissions are only supported for Teams apps accessing to specific chats and teams using the Microsoft Graph API.
 See [Resource-specific consent for Teams apps](/microsoftteams/platform/graph-api/rsc/resource-specific-consent) for more details.

 ## Properties